skelloapp/terraform-aws-bedrock/README.md

 }
 ```

-See the additional configurable variables for deploying an Agent [here](https://github.com/aws-ia/terraform-aws-bedrock/blob/12b2681ce9a0ee5c7acd6d44289e5e1b98203a8a/variables.tf#L7)
+See the additional input variables for deploying an Agent [here](https://github.com/aws-ia/terraform-aws-bedrock/blob/12b2681ce9a0ee5c7acd6d44289e5e1b98203a8a/variables.tf#L7)

 ### Action Groups